aizazmalik/aizazmalik/README.md

 - 👋 Hi, I’m @aizazmalik, an enthusiastic developer who love to learn and code.

-- 👀 I’ve 4 years of development experience in Php, Codeigniter, Python and Django
+- 👀 I’ve 4 years of development experience in Php, Codeigniter and Python.
+Currently I'm working on Django and Openstack.

 - 👀 I’m interested in Openstack, Open Cloud, Python and Android.
 I have an android app on play store which i developed and deployed purely out of my interest: